Sebastián Piñera: Early life and education

 Piñera's family moved to Belgium one year after his birth and later to New York City, where his father was the Chilean ambassador to the United Nations.
 Piñera returned to Chile in 1955 and enrolled in the Colegio del Verbo Divino ("Divine Word School"), from which he graduated in 1967.

 Piñera then enrolled at the Pontifical Catholic University of Chile, from which he graduated in 1971 with an undergraduate degree in commercial engineering.
 Upon graduation, he was awarded the Raúl Iver Oxley Prize, which is given to the best overall student in each class.

 Piñera continued on to Harvard University on a partial Fulbright Program for postgraduate studies in economics.
 During his time at Harvard, Piñera and a classmate coauthored an article, "The Old South's Stake in the Inter-Regional Movement of Slaves", for the Journal of Economic History.
 After three years at Harvard, Piñera graduated with both a Master of Arts and PhD in economics.

 Career

 Teaching

 Piñera was an economics lecturer from 1971 until 1988 at the University of Chile, the Pontifical Catholic University of Chile, and Adolfo Ibáñez University.
-In 1971, he was in charge of Economic Political Theory in the School of Economics at the University of Chile, and in 1972, at the Valparaiso Business School.
+In 1971, he was in charge of Economic Political Theory in the School of Economics at the University of Chile, and in 1972, at the Valparaiso Business School - currently Adolfo Ibanez University.